joshuacussen/pygame-course/lesson_1/index.md

 1. Which line number is responsible for drawing the shape?
 1. What happens if you comment out line 30?
     - What does this tell you about what `pygame.display.flip()` does?
+1. What happens when the shape reaches the edge of the window?

 ### Modify
 Make changes to explore how the code works.